Converting PowerPoint to e-learning

 Think about your learners’ needs and changing environments.
 For instance, a classroom training experience is different from taking a training in front of a computer.
 Do consider the limitations of a virtual learner before reusing a PowerPoint for digital learning needs.

 Pick your content

 Pick and choose the slides that most support your learners’ needs.
-Learners’ attention span in an online session is limited.
-They will concentrate for about 30 seconds or less.
+Attention spans online sessions are short.
+Learners are likely to concentrate for about 30 seconds or less.
 That requires trainers to carefully plan short and snappy content instead of running a 60-minute session on par with the classroom variant.
-Hence, it is vital for trainers to:
+That’s why it’s vital for trainers to:

 Prepare your content